-web application authorized by the Board of the university for registration and for providing information on all relevant data on the students and the university, as described in the study adviser: person appointed by the Dean who acts as contact between the student and the university, and in this role represents the interests of the students, as well as fulfilling an advisory role person appointed by the Board of the university who acts as student counseller: person appointed by the Board of the university who act contact point between the student and the university as described in article 7.34, paragraph 1 d of the WHW study plan: a plan prepared by the students describing their study porgramme itinerary study rate: number of ECs achieved in a certain period divided by the number of ECs that can nominally be achieved in the period study programme The applicable curriculum of the programme as recorded in the programme-specific appendix management
+student counsellor: person appointed by the Board of the University who acts as contact between the student and the university as described in Article 7.34, paragraph 1d of the WHW study plan: a plan prepared by the students describing their degree programme itinerary study rate: number of ECs achieved in a certain period divided by the number of ECs that can nominally be achieved in the period management unit of study: a unit of study in a programme as described in Article 7.3, paragraphs 2 and 3 of the WHW.
+The units of study from which a programme is composed (also referred to as 'courses') are listed in the programme-specific annex for that programme.